scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `as_entries`: Contains the `ASEntry` component of all ASes on the path segment represented by this PCB.
    - `ASEntry`: The `ASEntry` component contains the complete path information of a specific AS that is part of the path segment represented by the PCB.
 The `ASEntry` component is specified in detail in [](#as-entry).

+The information to be included in each of these fields is described below.

 #### Segment Information {#seginfo}